GazbonicAcid/Economica/README.md

 # Welcome!
 Thank you for playing Economica!

-Things you should know about ....
+Here are some things you should know about the pack...

 ## Immersive Railroading
 Immersive Railroading can be difficult to play with for people that aren't familiar with it.